RaiderRobotix/blue-alliance-api-java-library/README.md

 Note that you will need Gradle to compile this repository's source code if you do not get Gson.

-## Examples

 ## Contact

-Feel free to contact me at sng1488@gmail.com or create a pull request if you have any questions, fixes, or suggestions.
+Feel free to contact Spencer Ng at sng1488 (at) gmail (dot) com or create a pull request if you have any questions, fixes, or suggestions.